mskin/RevTools/README.md

 We are exploring the use of revisions for this.
 What we dont want is a new revision for every RFI as our model would contain 1000s of revisions.
 Same for PRs, CCDs, etc...
 Problem: there us no good, internal way to schedule and filter revisions within revit.

-The idea is to have a Revision for RFIs and use the Comments to designate which RFI the cloud is for.
+The idea is to have a single Revision for RFIs and use the Comments to designate which RFI the cloud is for.
 This can be filtered out and exported to a list, or hidden on sheets.

 This tools lists the Revisions in the model.
 When a Revision is double Clicked, it populated the "Sheets with this revision" with all the Revision Clouds in that revision.